Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Design of TORTA

 where $r_{OT}(A_t, P^*_t) = -\|A_t - P^*_t\|_F^2$ measures the alignment between the RL allocation matrix and the optimal transport solution, encouraging the agent to respect the theoretical optimality while allowing adaptive deviations.

 The smoothness term $r_{smooth}(A_t, A_{t-1}) = -\|A_t - A_{t-1}\|_F^2$ penalizes large changes between consecutive allocation matrices, promoting temporal continuity and preventing abrupt load redistributions that can cause system instability.
-This term is crucial for ensuring that regional servers experience gradual load transitions rather than sudden spikes or drops.

-The cost term $r_{\text{cost}}(Q_t) = -\frac{\|Q_t\|_1}{Q_{\text{max}}}$ utilizes the aggregate backlog across regional servers as a real-time proxy for system responsiveness, where $Q_t$ represents the vector of pending task counts and $ Q_{\text{max}}$ denotes the maximum tolerable queue capacity.
-By continuously penalizing queue accumulation proportional to the normalized L1 norm, this reward component incentivizes prompt workload distribution before server congestion develops.
+The cost term $r_{\text{cost}}(Q_t) = -\frac{\|Q_t\|_1}{Q_{\text{max}}}$ utilizes the aggregate backlog across regional servers as a real-time proxy for system responsiveness, where $Q_t$ represents the vector of pending task counts and $Q_{\text{max}}$ denotes the maximum tolerable queue capacity.
+The weights $\lambda_1$ and $\lambda_2$ are set to prioritize OT alignment while ensuring sufficient temporal smoothness and load balance, with the relative weighting empirically tuned to achieve stable convergence during training.

 The policy network $\pi_\theta: \mathcal{S} \rightarrow \mathcal{A}$ is parameterized by $\theta$ and trained using Proximal Policy Optimization (PPO).
 The network outputs the parameters of a Beta distribution for each element of the allocation matrix, ensuring that the generated probabilities lie within $[0,1]$ and can be appropriately normalized.
-The policy gradient objective incorporates the temporal smoothness directly into the learning process: \begin{small}
+The policy gradient objective incorporates the temporal smoothness directly into the learning process:

-\end{small} where $\hat{A}_t$ is the advantage estimate computed using the temporal reward structure, and $\epsilon$ is the clipping parameter.
+where $\hat{A}_t$ is the advantage estimate computed using the temporal reward structure, and $\epsilon$ is the clipping parameter.
 The advantage estimation incorporates the smoothness penalty to encourage policies that maintain allocation stability across time slots.

 To achieve provable performance superiority over reactive approaches (which focus on single-timeslot optimization) in multi-timeslot joint optimization scenarios, we enhance the standard PPO training objective with carefully designed constraint terms.
 Our modified loss function is formulated as: